 Most tour companies operate during the trading hours of 9:00 am to 5:00 pm.
 The companies mostly conduct their trips in English, Chinese, and Russian.
 The best part about these tours is that a certified member of the Tel Aviv Diamond Exchange will always accompany you.

 All Services Under One Roof

-Besides the over 1,500 diamond shops operating here, the Tel Aviv Diamond Exchange hosts many banks.
-Examples include the State Bank of India.
+Besides the over 1,500 diamond shops operating here, the Tel Aviv Diamond Exchange hosts many banks, such as the State Bank of India.
 The presence of banks takes away most of your security concerns.
-You don’t have to carry large sums of money to the bourse.
+You do not have to carry large sums of money to the bourse.
 After locating your preferred gem, you can conveniently withdraw your money from any of these banks and complete your purchase.

 Besides banks, the bourse also houses synagogues.
 You can walk into any of these and reconnect with your higher power, before or after shopping.
 Other facilities within the complex include a customs office, a workout gym, a fully-operational office, and lots of restaurants.
 As you can see, there are enough facilities to sustain a day-long shopping escapade.

 How to Buy Diamonds at the Tel Aviv Diamond Exchange